zihaojng/zihao-website/blog/your-vibe-is-your-brand-part-1.md

+---
+title: 'Your Vibe is Your Brand Part I: The "No-Design" Playbook to Go from Vision to Pixel-Perfect Design in Minutes'
+shortTitle: "Your Vibe is Your Brand Part I"
+date: "2025-08-14"
+---

 # Your Vibe is Your Brand Part I: The "No-Design" Playbook to Go from Vision to Pixel-Perfect Design in Minutes

 You ever have a brilliant idea for a design—a flyer, a landing page, a new UI—but the thought of opening Figma makes you want to throw your laptop out the window?